Accessibility Evaluation

 The list hidden beneath the 'Choose collections' button is formatted with role="listbox".
 Using role="listbox" turned this list into a combobox, but the list does not work as a combobox.
 As a result, the wrong information is available to assistive technology.
 Make sure role="listbox" is used only when elements need to work as a select-element.
 Solve this problem by removing role="listbox" and its associated attributes from the list.

-On page colour-of-money.co.uk/privacy-and-cookie-policya are collapsible buttons (accordions).
+On page https://colour-of-money.co.uk/privacy-and-cookie-policya are collapsible buttons (accordions).
 Visually it clear when a button is expanded, but this information is not available to assistive technology like screen readers.
 Make sure assistive technology can tell when a button is expanded, by using aria-expanded on the button-element or a similar method.
 Aria-expanded is used on the div-element these buttons are nested in, but aria attributes cannot be used on elements without a role.
 That's why the information aria-expanded conveys is not available for assistive technology.

-On page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-… is an iframe element without a title attribute.
+On page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future is an iframe element without a title attribute.
 Because of this the element does not have an accessible name.
 Make sure that iframes have a title attribute that describes its contents.

-This problem also occurs on iframe elements on page colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.
+This problem also occurs on iframe elements on page https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.

 When users zoom in on the homepage to 125% with a viewport of 1280x1024px, content in the header disappears beneath a menu button.
 This button doesn't have an accessible name.
 Users who use a screen reader or voice control may not be able to operate this button.
 Make sure this button receives an accessible name.
 Do this by using aria-label or a similar method.